 March 28, 2013

-The disclaimer: the adjacent — colored meaningfully yellow — graphic piffle is not intended to mean the Union Jack proper.
+Disclaimer: the adjacent — and colored meaningfully yellow — graphic piffle is not intended to mean the Union Jack proper.
 It is the British grammar nazis logo on Facebook.

-Sure you anyway need to resemble your passport photo, and you can get a taxi waving your hand.
-Shopping, you needn’t worry about anyone’s ability to read labels, as products have bar codes.
-In hotels, you always remember to tick all relevant boxes and, at least theoretically, you can try hanging your jogging hat on the doorknob to get some peace and quiet.
-However, when it comes to mailing letters, get the recorded: they have ID strips.
-If seeking directions with a map, approach people with newspapers: there are odds they can read them.
+When it comes to mailing letters, get the recorded: they have ID strips.
+Seeking directions, approach people with newspapers: there are odds they can read them.
 Never ever leave your books or papers, especially open: they might be taken for other utilities.

 March 27, 2013